-As credit card acceptance increases around the globe, using plastic is typically one of easiest ways to get around a foreign country these days.
+As credit card acceptance increases around the globe, using plastic is typically one of the easiest ways to get around a foreign country these days.
 However, depending on the type of credit card you have, you could also get slapped with some major fees.
-For example, my main Visa card tacks on an extra 3% to all of my international transactions not made in dollars.
+For example, my main Visa card tacks on an extra 3 percent to all of my international transactions not made in dollars.
 Those fees can really add up in a hurry.

 To avoid such fees, be sure to get a credit card with no foreign transaction fees.
 If that’s not a possibility, at least know what fees your credit card and debit card issuers charge so you can be prepared and find alternatives.
 On that note, depending on what your bank charges for international ATMs, it may make sense to take out as much cash as you can in one pull to limit the amount of fee-qualify transactions you need to make.

 This may come as a shock to many Americans, but there are plenty of places in the world where tipping is not customary.
 My biggest example of this is in Japan where the practice is not only unnecessary but could also be seen as an insult in some scenarios.
 So, to save yourself a few dollars and some embarrassment, you’ll want to brush up on the tipping culture of your destination ahead of time—trust me.

 While international travel can get pretty pricey, arming yourself with a bit of knowledge before boarding your flight can help you save money once you land.
 By paying attention to the exchange rate, your credit card’s fee policies, and the rules on tipping in your destination’s culture, you can get the most out of your vacation budget and have a little left over for your next adventure.